majo44/express-typescript-compile/README.md

 ```

 #### Mixing both techniques
-Transforming solution will not always solve the problem, some libraries (eg React) can't be handled
+Transforming solution will not always solve the problem, some libraries (eg `React`) can't be handled
 properly by the `cjstoesm` as the code contains the conditional imports/exports.
 If we can't or do not want to use [skypack.dev](https://www.skypack.dev/) cdn, we can try to mix
-aliases, which will firstly map imports to files which are easy to handle by the `cjstoesm`, and then
+transformers with aliases, which will firstly map imports to file which are easy to handle by the
-use `cjstoesm` transform for converts that files from common.js in to es modules.
+`cjstoesm`, and then use `cjstoesm` transform for converts that files from common.js in to es modules.
 ```typescript
 // src/index-server.ts
 import { cjsToEsmTransformerFactory } from "cjstoesm";